-Carbon dioxide levels play an important role in climate change, because of the claimed impact human carbon dioxide and greenhouse gas emissions have had and are having on the climate.
+Carbon dioxide levels play an important role in climate change, because of how climate drivers and the greenhouse gas effect works.

 In this guide, we look at the history of Earth’s carbon dioxide levels, recent CO2 concentration levels, and what the significance of each might be.

 Summary – Earth’s Carbon Dioxide Levels Throughout History, & How Fast They Are Currently Increasing

 - From the available ancient Earth data and related studies & analysis, Earth’s carbon dioxide levels have varied significantly throughout history

 - Modern direct ongoing flask and in situ measurements of atmospheric CO2 concentration levels started in 1958, and have progressed to satellite and other instrumental measuring since

 - But, before that, we rely on examining proxies and Earth material such as ice cores, rock sediments, fossil leaves, and so on.

 - Although there can be wide acceptance of studies going back for example 10,000 years, there can also be some level of uncertainty in the studies of proxies and materials when determining CO2 levels before that, especially when going more than tens of thousands and millions of years back

 - The same can be said for levels of greenhouse gases – some sources say going back thousands of millions and billions of years ago – it’s unclear what the levels of GHGs would have been

 - At present, CO2 levels have reached over 400 ppm (parts per million), standing at 408ppm in November of 2019